mrezabayat/iamsorush/content/posts/cpp-inheritance-cheat-sheet.md

 thumbnail: /images/bird_tn.webp
 tags: ["C++"]
 ---
-## Ineritance
+## Inheritance

-Inheritance is the machanism that the attributes and methods of a base class are passed to a derived class.
+Inheritance is the mechanism that the attributes and methods of a base class are passed to a derived class.

 ```cpp
 class Base{